hashicorp/vault/website/source/guides/secret-mgmt/static-secrets.html.md

 - An app integrates with LDAP, and its configuration information is in a plaintext

-Organizations often seek an uniform solution to store any sensitive information securely.
+Organizations often seek an uniform workflow to securely store this sensitive information.

 ## Solution

-Leverage Vault as a centralized secret storage to secure any sensitive information.
+Vault as centralized secret storage to secure any sensitive information.
 Vault encrypts these secrets using 256-bit AES in GCM mode with a randomly generated nonce prior to writing them to its persistent storage.
 The storage backend never sees the unencrypted value, so gaining access to the raw storage isn't enough to access your secrets.

 ## Prerequisites